-(iv) Designations that convey the impression that the variety is derived from or related to another variety when in fact that is not the case.
+(v) Designations that convey the impression that the variety is derived from or related to another variety when in fact that is not the case.

-Examples: "Bintje's Grandchild" for a potato variety for which the well-known variety "Bintje" did not serve as the initial source of variation or "From Dagobert's Stable" for a variety bearing no relation to another variety with the denomination "Dagobert," would not be registrable.
+Examples: "Bintje's Grandchild" would be precluded for a potato variety for which the well-known variety "Bintje" did not serve as the initial source of variation, as would "From Dagobert's Stable" for a variety bearing no relation to another variety with the denomination "Dagobert."